hsdn/tera-guide-core/README.md

 ```

 #### Example of `module.json` file
 Note: The dependencies section cannot be changed.
-Also please **do not use** the values below **1.14** in `settingsVersion` parameter, otherwise there will be configuration migration problems.
+Also please **do not use** the values less than **1.14** in `settingsVersion` parameter, otherwise there will be configuration migration problems.
 ```json
 {
     "disableAutoUpdate": false,